 Topps Baseball Card Of The Day

-I own every Topps baseball set since 1987, and every Score baseball card ever made.
+I own every Topps baseball set since 1985.
 For years I thought long and hard how I could put these cards "to use" aside from sitting in their binders until the end of time.
 The Card Of The Day was born.

 Click on images for larger views.

 11/19/22 Topps Baseball Card Of The Day: 2008 Topps Update #183 Greg Reynolds, Rockies

 If you've never heard of Greg Reynolds, you're not alone.
 I knew of his existence but had long since pushed him into my hippocampus.

 Much was expected of Reynolds, the second overall pick in the 2006 Draft out of Stanford.
 The very tall starting pitcher looked good in Class A, and looked damn good in Class AA.
 He was promoted to MLB in May 2008 when veteran lefty Mark Redman pitched his way back to AAA Colorado Springs (7.84 ERA), and initially, Reynolds held the lowly Padres at bay before the wheels came off a bit.

 THIS CARD: Good God, did Reynolds sign with a paint brush?
 At least it's legible, but an original signature that thick would take an hour to dry.